eigerco/substrate-move/README.md

 # MoveVM for Substrate

-This repository is part of the [Pallet Move](https://github.com/eigerco/pallet-move) project, which enables users to write smart contracts in Substrate-based blockchains with the Move language.
+This repository is part of the [pallet-move](https://github.com/eigerco/pallet-move) project, which enables users to write smart contracts in Substrate-based blockchains with the Move language.
 This is a modified MoveVM fork for the use of MoveVM in the [pallet-move] Substrate repo.

 ## Requirements